daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 ## Set the scene

-The relevancy to this?
-Well when I tweeted this out [Mathias Aggerbo](https://twitter.com/maggerbo) asked this:
+The relevancy to of Jekyll to Eleventy?
+Well when we tweeted out the Eleventy post out [Mathias Aggerbo](https://twitter.com/maggerbo) asked this:
 > Are there any way to use Ghost with Jekyll?
 >
 > – <cite>Mathias Aggerbo</cite>